 - Rinse/wash the mushroom off under cold water.
-Do this quickly as mushrooms will absorb some water.
+Do this quickly, as mushrooms will absorb some water.
 Using a spoon, clean off the spores from underneath the mushrooms.
-If not, you'll inpart a more earthly flavor profile most will not enjoy.
-Almost dirty flavor.
+If not, you'll impart a more earthly flavor profile most will not enjoy.
+Almost a dirty flavor.
 Remove the spores.

-- Next, chop the mushrooms into a small size.
-We will be saluting them and need the mushrooms the same size for even cooking and appearance.
-No big chunks.Option: If preparing the vegetarian version, leaving some large chunks might be a nice touch for additional texture.
+- Next, chop the mushrooms into small sizes.
+We will be saluting them and need the mushrooms the same size for even cooking time and appearance.
+No big chunks.Option: If preparing the vegetarian version, leaving some large pieces might be a nice touch for additional texture.
 Be sure to double the number of mushrooms to use that amounts to what you like.
 I would suggest mixing in a few different types of mushrooms.
 Idea: Try using some dried mushrooms.
 Place them into warm water to soften.
-But sure to add some of the liquid to add big flavor.
-I would suggest tasting the dried mushroom liquid before adding to make sure you think it will work with the recipe.
+But sure to add some of the liquid to add a big flavor.
+I suggest tasting the dried mushroom liquid before adding it to ensure you think it will work with the recipe.

 - Add butter to a large skillet over medium heat, then add the mushrooms.
 But only add half of them at this point.
 Add a small pinch of salt and dried thyme at this time.
 Cook until they have shrunk in size and caramelized, then add the second half and cook them alongside the cooked mushrooms.
 Ensuring the mushrooms get caramelized for maximum flavor.
 Otherwise, there would be too many mushrooms.

 - Making Bolognese Sauce